 I don't know if I'd describe it as a beginners' book but The Philosophical Regimen by the Third Earl of Shaftesbury is one of my favourite books on Stoicism.
 Not only does it serve as a great commentary on Epictetus and Marcus Aurelius but it's a great piece of Stoic literature in its own right.
 If you really love The Meditations of Marcus Aurelius, you should definitely read The Philosophical Regimen as well.

 The Inner Citadel by Pierre Hadot is really an academic analysis of The Meditations of Marcus Aurelius but it's pretty accessible and one of the most loved books on Stoicism by a modern author.

 Thoughts of a Philosophical Fighter Pilot by Vice Admiral James Stockdale is also much loved by modern Stoics.
 Stockdale relied on his memory of Epictetus' Stoicism to endure years of torture in a North Vietnamese POW camp.
 (He later ran as an independent vice-presidential candidate in a US election.)

 Here's a link to a GoodReads list called Beginners' Books on Stoicism, to which I've asked my Stoicism community to add their favourites recommendations.
-Please add your own suggestions in the Discussion are below.
+Please add your own suggestions to this list and in the Discussion area below.